dart-lang/dart-pad/pkgs/dartpad_preview/dartpad_frontend/README.md

 - Responsive desktop and small-screen layouts, light and dark themes, and an embed mode.

-Saving writes all dirty tabs to the in-memory workspace.
-Dart files are formatted through the language server before they are written; if formatting cannot complete, the file is not saved.
+Save, editor focus loss, and switching editor tabs write dirty tabs to the in-memory workspace.
+Dart formatting is attempted before saving; a formatting failure does not prevent the file from being saved.
+Workspace changes are synchronized to the worker and persisted locally as described in [Persistence](#persistence).
 Closing a dirty tab asks for confirmation before discarding its changes.
 The file tree is restricted to the resolved project `root`.

 ## Development